 What Makes A Belgium-Style Waffle Different From Others?

 The main difference is size - due to deeper wells and often thicker textured batter.
 Belgian-style waffles also use yeast in the batter rather than baking powder.
 This makes the Belgian-style waffle lighter and fluffier than a traditional waffle.

 UNC Dining Services takes pride in the quality of the waffles we offer.
 We're so proud of them, the UNC logo is cooked right into the waffles.
 Our waffle batter is a special patented blend developed in 1937 by Fred S. Carbon.
 Today, Belgian waffles made with Carbon’s Golden Malted Pancake & Waffle Flour are served in the finest hotels, restaurants, universities, and theme parks around the world.
-Enjoy a waffle tomorrow morning at either Tobey-Kendel Dining Room or Holmes Dining Hall.
+Enjoy a waffle tomorrow morning at either Holmes Dining Hall or Tobey-Kendel Dining Room.

 Hungry and not sure where to eat?
 We can help you decide... check out the weekly menus often to see what each dining room is serving.
 You can also call the FoodLine (970.351.FOOD) for daily menus.
 Students living in the residence halls can access weekly menus on the VOIP phones in their rooms.

 Faculty/Staff: sign up for the payroll deduction program

 Have questions, comments, or suggestions??
 Email us at firstname.lastname@example.org.